locknova/Telegram_Test_bot/README.md

-This project is for my studies in the development of telegram bots
+This repo is for my studies in the development of telegram bots